Indian Racing League: Format

 Teams are franchise-based and represent Indian cities.
 Each team has two cars and four drivers; two drivers must be Indian or of Indian descent, and the other two drivers – one male and one female – must come from outside of India.
 Two drivers compete in each car, with the line-ups determined by the teams.

 In 2019, each event consisted of three 30mins + 1 lap races.
 The races were relays, with a mandatory pit-stop for a driver change in each.

-In 2022, three races will again be held per round – but the first two of these will be 25min + 1 lap "sprint races" and the third is a 45min + 1 lap "feature race".
-As there are two drivers per car, for Race 1 Driver A will qualify and Driver B will start, for Race 2 Driver B will qualify and Driver A will start, and the feature race will see the grid determined by aggregate event points with both drivers competing by way of a mandatory driver change.
+In 2022, three races were again held per round – but the first two of these were 25min + 1 lap "sprint races" and the third was a 45min + 1 lap "feature race".
+As there were two drivers per car, for Race 1 Driver A qualified and Driver B started, for Race 2 Driver B qualified and Driver A started, and the feature race saw the grid determined by aggregate event points with both drivers competing by way of a mandatory driver change.

 In 2023, two qualifying sessions and two races were held per event – with the "feature race" including driver swaps discontinued.
 Two drivers were entered in each car, with each driver contesting one of the two event days – consisting of one 20-minute practice session, one 10-minute qualifying session and a 20-minute + 1 lap race per day.
 This format was retained in 2024, with the race length increased by 5 minutes.

+2025 initially continued the format seen in 2023 and 2024, until the final round, which returned to a format similar to the one seen in 2022.
+Three races were held in that final round, two 25min + 1 lap "sprint races" and a 45min + 1 lap "feature race" with a mid-race driver swap.
+Four qualifying sessions were held across the weekend, one ahead of each sprint race to set the grids for these races, and two more ahead of the feature race, one for each driver sharing a car, with their times added to a total time to form the grid.